Working on the Main Wing Structure

 It is bigger than I thought once it is assembled.
 Next step is going to be building the wing stand, perhaps next weekend.
 I've sketched out what I need.
 I can also plan a bit better for the pitot system and wiring.

-I've been reading up on both systems and have pretty much decided to go with the Dynon pitot tube and AOA (and thus Dynon avionics) and the SafeAir1 pitot-static system and pitot mask.
+I've been reading up on both systems and have pretty much decided to go with the Dynon pitot tube and AOA (and thus Dynon avionics) and the SafeAir1 pitot-static system and pitot mast.
 Add to that Duckwork lights and Whelan position lights/strobes and you have a plan of action and a big cash layout.
 Okay, get the order book ready, guys.

 I do some Learjet flying for the next few weeks...not sure how much work I'll be able to get to do on the wings, but here is the better part of the left wing on my workbench so I can stop and ponder the work in progress every once in a while when I stop back in town.
 Pondering is not a bad thing.